 All of us find it helpful to take time away from our busy work and study schedules for fitness and relaxation.
 The casual recreation opportunities offered by the Queen’s Athletics and Recreation facility are available to you at no additional charge – membership is part of your student fees.
 Visit the Athletics and Recreation page and the Athletics & Recreations own website.
 Check out the website and the e-newsletter of your professional association, the Society for Professional and Graduate Students for opportunities to socialize though group events and recreational pursuits.

 Queen’s University is committed to creating a community that respects the dignity and worth of all persons who seek to participate in the life, work and mission of the University and to maintaining a culture that is welcoming, accommodating and supportive of persons with disabilities.
 If you need support because of a disability, the university can help you with an accommodation plan.
-To learn more about how to put an accommodation plan into action, please visit the pages on the SGS website that describe accommodations for graduate students (PDF 62KB) and also the section for students on the Disability Services website to learn about the respective roles and responsibilities for students, instructors, and the Disability Services Office.
+To learn more about how to put an accommodation plan into action, please visit the pages on the SGS website that describe accommodations for graduate students (PDF 62KB) and also the section for students on the Student Wellness Services website to learn about the respective roles and responsibilities for students, instructors, and the Disability Services Office.
 Visit also the Accessibility Hub website for comprehensive information on accessibility at Queen’s, including accessible entrances of buildings and facilities within them.

 Meal Plans and on campus Food